Music by The Goodwills

 The Goodwills moved to Maleny in 2002 and got involved in community groups, including Tapestry choir, featured on their third CD, Loungeroom Legends You can read more about this live CD produced in 2006 by clicking on the drop down menu.

-For the future, Bob and Laurel are looking at more land travel in their little pop-top caravan.
-Laurel just ordered a car magnet that may just give the game away when The Goodwills pull into a new town.
+For the future, Bob and Laurel are looking at more land travel in their pop-top caravan and pop-up gigs.
 Watch this space.